Dementia Training & Consultancy

 The reality for many people with dementia is that they face barriers in accessing these benefits.
 Our aim is to support individuals and organisations to negotiate those barriers to create positive experiences, offer greater choice and facilitate better wellbeing.

-To get a feel for the training we can offer, we invite you to join one of our free, online Dementia Skills Sessions – Thinking Differently About Dementia, or contact us about creating a package of training and support for your organisation or project.
+To get a feel for the training we can offer, we invite you to join one of our free, online Dementia Skills Sessions – Thinking Differently About Dementia, followed by a free 30 minute consultation call to discuss your project or organisational need.
+Alternatively, you can contact us straight away about creating a package of training and support for your organisation or project.

 Training Relevant to You